It's important to take medicines safely and follow the instructions carefully. Talk to your doctor, nurse or pharmacist

-For drugs to work, they must be broken down and absorbed into the body.
+For drugs to work, your body must break them down and absorb them.
 When you take medicines by mouth as tablets, capsules or liquids, this process happens in the gut.

-Some drugs are better absorbed on a full stomach and some on an empty stomach.
-If there are particular instructions about this your doctor, nurse or pharmacist will tell you.
+A full stomach absorbs some drugs better, and an empty stomach works better for others.
+Follow the instructions from your doctor, nurse or pharmacist about this.
 It will also be on the information sheet you get with your tablets and on the label on the box.

 Some foods affect how much of a drug you absorb, which could stop it from working as well as it should.
-For example, grapefruit and grapefruit juice interferes with a number of drugs.
+For example, grapefruit and grapefruit juice interferes with several drugs.
 This information will be part of the instructions you get with your drugs.

 Having diarrhoea or being sick might affect the amount of the drug that stays in your body.
 You might not be absorbing as much of it as you should.

 Tell your cancer doctor or nurse if you have diarrhoea or are being sick.
 They need to know how your cancer treatment is being affected.
 And they will also be able to prescribe medicines to help.

 Some drugs can affect each other, changing how much you absorb.
-Tell your doctor about any other medicines you are taking, including vitamins, and alternative or complementary therapies.
+Tell your doctor about any other medicines you are taking.
+Particularly if you are taking vitamins, and alternative or complementary therapies.

 Supplements or therapies can interfere with how well medicines work.
 For example, St John’s Wort can affect the absorption of drugs.
 And laxatives can make a drug pass through your system more quickly.

-Check with your cancer doctor, nurse or pharmacist before you take any medicines that you have bought yourself.
+Check with your cancer doctor before you take any medicines that you have bought yourself.

 Like food, some drugs can go off.
-Some need to be kept in the fridge.
-Others need to be kept at room temperature.
+Some you need to keep in the fridge and others at room temperature.
 Follow any instructions about where and how you keep them.